hanxiaomax/Learncpp_CN/docs/M-6-std-unique-ptr.md

 COPY

-While this is legal syntactically, the end result will be that both res1 and res2 will try to delete the Resource, which will lead to undefined behavior.
+While this is legal syntactically, the end result will be that both `res1` and `res2` will try to delete the `Resource`, which will lead to undefined behavior.

-Second, don’t manually delete the resource out from underneath the std::unique_ptr.
+Second, don’t manually delete the resource out from underneath the `std::unique_ptr`.

 ```cpp
 Resource* res{ new Resource() };